StephenDini/Mortality_Predictor/README.md

 #### Data Approach

 * All data files were cleaned and merged into a single data source for the machine learning model.
-* A JSON and GEoJSON data file was created for the mapping portion.
+* A GEoJSON data file was created for the mapping portion.
 * Some data was not available for all years so most recent data was used.

 ### Machine learning model